Armageddon (MUD)

-Armageddon, frequently abbreviated Arm, is a fantasy MUD set in a desert world called Zalanthas.
+Armageddon, frequently abbreviated Arm, was a Multi-user dungeon (MUD) set in a desert world called Zalanthas.
 It was founded in 1991 by Dan Brumleve, Nasri Hajj, and Santiago Zorzopulos in Urbana, Illinois.
-It requires its players to focus on role-playing.
+It required its players to focus on role-playing.
+It ultimately closed on October 29, 2024.

 Setting

-Armageddon's setting began with a heavy influence from Dark Sun, Dune, and other fantasy and science fiction sources, such as The Morgaine Stories by C. J. Cherryh, and Robert Asprin's Thieves' World, but has since grown and evolved.
-While some of these elements are still part of the campaign, ongoing development is not focused on maintaining a commitment to those influences due to a prior conflict with Wizards of the Coast over source material.
+Armageddon's setting began with a heavy influence from Dark Sun, Dune, and other fantasy and science fiction sources, such as The Morgaine Stories by C. J. Cherryh, and Robert Asprin's Thieves' World, but had since grown and evolved.
+While some of these elements were still part of the campaign, development was not focused on maintaining a commitment to those influences due to a prior conflict with Wizards of the Coast over source material.
 Some conflicting material, such as the existence of kanks, a creature considered intellectual property by Wizards of the Coast, was removed as a result.

-The game world has two city-states called Allanak and Tuluk.
-Allanak has been accessible to players for the entirety of the game's existence, whereas Tuluk has been frequently closed and re-opened throughout the game's history.
-The city populaces comprise commoners trying to live from day to day, nobles working to rise in power, and templars, civic officials who enforce the will of the cities' Sorcerer-Kings.
+The game world had two city-states called Allanak and Tuluk.
+Allanak had been accessible to players for the entirety of the game's existence, whereas Tuluk had been frequently closed and re-opened throughout the game's history.
+The city populaces comprised commoners trying to live from day to day, nobles working to rise in power, and templars, civic officials who enforced the will of the cities' Sorcerer-Kings.

 City-States

 Allanak

-Allanak is the setting's original city-state, and is a class-based society with a long and decadent history.
-It once ruled the known world, but has since retreated back to its own borders.
+Allanak was the setting's original city-state, and was a class-based society with a long and decadent history.
+It once ruled the known world, but had since retreated back to its own borders.
 Allanak's expansion was orchestrated by the game's players, as was the subsequent loss of these territories.
 For many within Allanak, this collapse went unnoticed amid a self-absorbed orgy of violence and pleasure.
-Public displays of torture, violent and bloody arena matches, and tremendous indulgences of depravity are typical of Allanak, with the templars exercising power with near impunity.
+Public displays of torture, violent and bloody arena matches, and tremendous indulgences of depravity were typical of Allanak, with the templars exercising power with near impunity.

 Tuluk

-The other city-state of Tuluk is a young, energetic caste-based society.
-Player-influenced events led to the people of Tuluk throwing off the yoke of Allanak's oppression, bringing a sense of growth, expansion, and opportunity that makes Tuluk a center of political maneuvering.
-Tuluk is ruled with silent oppression, with people who break the law simply disappearing, fostering a secretive and distrustful atmosphere.
+The other city-state of Tuluk was a young, energetic caste-based society.
+Player-influenced events led to the people of Tuluk throwing off the yoke of Allanak's oppression, bringing a sense of growth, expansion, and opportunity that made Tuluk a center of political maneuvering.
+Tuluk was ruled with silent oppression, with people who broke the law simply disappearing, fostering a secretive and distrustful atmosphere.

 During the occupation of Tuluk, the nobles survived by relying on the common caste to hide them.
-This developed a closeness between castes that survives to the present, with the nobility and the common caste often operating closely together, though social boundaries such as a taboo against sexual contact between the castes remain.
+This developed a closeness between castes that survived to the game's end.
+The nobility and the common caste often operatied closely together, though social boundaries such as a taboo against sexual contact between the castes remained.

-Despite Tuluk's player-led history, staff unanimously decided that Tuluk would be closed to players in April 27, 2015, which caused a massive exodus of players who quit the game.
+Despite Tuluk's player-led history, staff unanimously decided that Tuluk would be closed to players on April 27, 2015, which caused a massive exodus of players who quit the game.
 It was then reopened in July 2021.